Bears-R-Us/arkouda/ENVIRONMENT.md

   - ARKOUDA_KEY_FILE : Client env var for keyfile when using ssh tunnel
   - ARKOUDA_PASSWORD : Client env var for password when using ssh tunnel
   - ARKOUDA_LOG_LEVEL : Client env var to control client side Logging Level

-## Building with Parquet
-  - ARKOUDA_SERVER_PARQUET_SUPPORT : Env var to control if the server is built with Parquet support; if set, Parquet will be built, regardless of value